 SMK Action Learning Sets

-Campaigning and change making can be a challenging and lonely role with limited support available.
-We sometimes need to ask tough questions like ‘what can I stop doing?’ and ‘how do I turn this into real impact?’ and ‘what should I do if things go wrong?’
+Campaign management can be a challenging and lonely role with limited support available.
+We sometimes need to ask tough questions like ‘What can I stop doing?’ and ‘How do I turn this into real impact?’ and ‘What should I do if things go wrong?’
 That’s where Action Learning Sets (ALS) come in.
 ALS have emerged as a powerful tool for collaborative learning and problem-solving.
 At SMK, they are a safe space for campaigners and change makers to tease over thorny issues with their peers.
-In particular, short open questions – guided by an expert facilitator – can play a pivotal role in driving insightful conversations, fostering critical thinking, and unlocking new insights.
+In particular, short open questions – guided by an expert facilitator – can play a pivotal role in driving insightful conversations, fostering critical thinking, and unlocking new insights in campaign management.

 Who is this for?